This qualification has three stages, each comprising 120 credits.

 - Then, in Stage 2, you’ll study a module that further develops your subject knowledge of the primary curriculum.
 You’ll follow this with one from a choice of three options.

 - Finally, in Stage 3, you’ll complete your degree with two further modules – one that includes a comparative study of primary education in local, national and international; and one that introduces you to the methods used, and the issues encountered, in research with children and young people.

 You’ll begin by exploring themes such as: approaches to learning and teaching; inclusive education; play and creativity; learning in English, maths and science; the role of ICT; home-school collaboration.
 You’ll then learn about wider perspectives relating to the lives of children and young people, and explore their emotional, physical, intellectual, social and cultural development.

 At Stage 2 you’ll develop your understanding in four key areas of the primary curriculum: English, maths, science and ICT.
-You’ll also choose from options exploring issues such as the diversity and complexity of children’s lives; children’s development; and issues of equality, participation and inclusion for children and young people’s learning.
+You’ll also choose from options exploring issues within childhood and youth, and working with young people.